zephyrproject-rtos/zephyr/boards/arm/nrf5340dk_nrf5340/doc/index.rst

 .. note::

-   By default the the Secure image for nRF5340 application core is built using TF-M.
+   By default the Secure image for nRF5340 application core is built using TF-M.